 - Lawful status in the United States

 - Vermont residency and current residential address

-Each applicant for a Learner's Permit, Operator's License, Junior Operator’s License, Commercial Driver’s License or Non-driver ID is required to show documentary proof of identity and date and place of birth.
+Each applicant for a Learner's Permit, Driver's License, Junior Driver’s License, Commercial Driver’s License or Non-driver ID is required to show documentary proof of identity and date and place of birth.
 Proof of identity shall be one (1) source document from the following list.
 Documents must contain the full name and date of birth and must be verifiable, i.e., we must be able to contact the issuing agency to determine the authenticity of the document.

 - Valid, unexpired U.S. passport.

 - Certified copy of a birth certificate filed with a State Office of Vital Statistics or equivalent agency in the individual's State of birth.

 - Consular Report of Birth Abroad (CRBA) issued by the U.S. Department of State, Form FS–240, DS–1350 or FS–545.